 Make sure that you serve a good bottle of wine alongside this summery shrimp roll!

-Try serving Biltmore Wines’ Sauvignon Blanc with this sandwich.
-This wine tastes fresh and fruity with nice acidity.
-This sauvignon blanc has just enough body to work with the seasoned mayonnaise.
+I like to serve this sandwich with clean-tasting white wine.
+White wine tastes fresh and fruity with nice acidity.
+A sauvignon blanc has just enough body to work with seasoned mayonnaise.
 It’s dry and crisp, but still soft and doesn’t overpower the shrimp.